History of Giannis Antetokounmpo in Timeline

 February 22, 2016: First Career Triple-Double

-July 2016: Military Service in Greece
+July 2016: Mandatory Military Service in Greece

-September 19, 2016: Contract extension with the Bucks
+September 19, 2016: Contract Extension with the Bucks

-On September 19, 2016, Giannis Antetokounmpo agreed to a four-year, $100 million contract extension with the Bucks.
+On September 19, 2016, Giannis Antetokounmpo agreed to a four-year, $100 million contract extension with the Milwaukee Bucks.

 April 3, 2017: Eastern Conference Player of the Month